Lukacms/Lukacms/README.md

 Student at EPITECH Bordeaux
 ---------------------------

-I'm currently a second-year student at Epitech Bordeaux, France.
+I'm currently a third-year student at Epitech Bordeaux, France.
 I'm passionnate about programming and learning new things. <br/>
 I want to expand my knowledge and share what I know.

 * 🌍  I'm based in Bordeaux